SatvikJangra/Detect-Tree-Deployment/README.md

+# Deployment Guide for Flask Application

-#To deploy your Flask application using Docker, Kubernetes, and Jenkins, you need to follow several steps to set up the application and configure the deployment pipeline.
-Here are the detailed steps to deploy your Flask app:
+This guide provides detailed steps to deploy your Flask application using Docker, Kubernetes, and Jenkins.

+## Prerequisites

+- Docker installed on your local machine.
+- Kubernetes cluster set up and configured.
+- Jenkins installed and configured.
+- Access to your GitHub repository and Docker Hub account.

+## Steps to Deploy

-Step 1: Prepare Your Flask Application
+### Step 1: Prepare Your Flask Application

-Ensure Your Flask App Is Ready: Ensure that your Flask application (app.py) and any dependencies are prepared.
+1. **Ensure Your Flask App Is Ready:** Ensure that your Flask application (`app.py`) and any dependencies are prepared.
 Make sure the application is running as expected locally.

-Organize Your Project Files: Ensure your project files are well-organized, including the Flask application, the requirements file, and any other supporting files such as HTML, CSS, and JavaScript files.
+2. **Organize Your Project Files:** Ensure your project files are well-organized, including the Flask application, the `requirements.txt` file, and any other supporting files such as HTML, CSS, and JavaScript files.

-Step 2: Set Up a Dockerfile
+### Step 2: Set Up a Dockerfile

-Create a Dockerfile: In the root directory of your project, create a Dockerfile to specify how your application should be containerized.
+1. **Create a Dockerfile:** In the root directory of your project, create a file named `Dockerfile` to specify how your application should be containerized.

-Define the Base Image: Use the python:3.10-slim base image for your Dockerfile.
+2. **Define the Base Image:** Use the `python:3.10-slim` base image in your Dockerfile.

-Set the Working Directory: Use the WORKDIR /app command to set the working directory inside the container.
+3. **Set the Working Directory:** Use the `WORKDIR /app` command to set the working directory inside the container.

-Copy the requirements: Copy the requirements.txt file into the container and install dependencies using the RUN pip install --no-cache-dir -r requirements.txt command.
+4. **Copy the Requirements:** Use the `COPY requirements.txt .` command to copy the `requirements.txt` file into the container and install dependencies with the `RUN pip install --no-cache-dir -r requirements.txt` command.

-Copy the Application Code: Use the COPY . . command to copy all project files into the container.
+5. **Copy the Application Code:** Use the `COPY . .` command to copy all project files into the container.

-Expose the Flask App Port: Use the EXPOSE 5926 command to expose the Flask app port.
+6. **Expose the Flask App Port:** Use the `EXPOSE 5926` command to expose the Flask app port.

-Set the Entry Point: Use CMD ["python", "app.py"] as the entry point to run the Flask application when the container starts.
+7. **Set the Entry Point:** Use `CMD ["python", "app.py"]` as the entry point to run the Flask application when the container starts.

-Step 3: Build and Push the Docker Image
+### Step 3: Build and Push the Docker Image

-Build the Docker Image: Use the docker build -t satvikjangra/dockertry:latest . command to build the Docker image.
+1. **Build the Docker Image:** Use the command `docker build -t satvikjangra/dockertry:latest .` to build the Docker image.

-Push the Docker Image: Use the docker push satvikjangra/dockertry:latest command to push the image to Docker Hub.
+2. **Push the Docker Image:** Use the command `docker push satvikjangra/dockertry:latest` to push the image to Docker Hub.

-Step 4: Set Up Kubernetes Configuration Files
+### Step 4: Set Up Kubernetes Configuration Files

-Create Deployment.yaml: In your project directory, create a Deployment.yaml file to specify the deployment configuration.
+1. **Create `Deployment.yaml`:** In your project directory, create a file named `Deployment.yaml` to specify the deployment configuration.

-Create Service.yaml: Create a Service.yaml file to specify how the application should be exposed.
+2. **Create `Service.yaml`:** Create a file named `Service.yaml` to specify how the application should be exposed.

-Step 5: Deploy the Application Using Kubernetes
+### Step 5: Deploy the Application Using Kubernetes

-Apply the Deployment Configuration: Use the kubectl apply -f Deployment.yaml command to deploy the application using Kubernetes.
+1. **Apply the Deployment Configuration:** Use the command `kubectl apply -f Deployment.yaml` to deploy the application using Kubernetes.

-Apply the Service Configuration: Use the kubectl apply -f Service.yaml command to set up the service.
+2. **Apply the Service Configuration:** Use the command `kubectl apply -f Service.yaml` to set up the service.

-Step 6: Set Up Jenkins Pipeline
+### Step 6: Set Up Jenkins Pipeline

-Create a Jenkinsfile: In the root directory of your project, create a Jenkinsfile to define your CI/CD pipeline.
+1. **Create a Jenkinsfile:** In the root directory of your project, create a file named `Jenkinsfile` to define your CI/CD pipeline.

-Define Pipeline Stages: Specify the stages for cloning the repository, building the Docker image, pushing the image to Docker Hub, and deploying the application using Kubernetes.
+2. **Define Pipeline Stages:** Specify the stages for cloning the repository, building the Docker image, pushing the image to Docker Hub, and deploying the application using Kubernetes.

-Configure Jenkins: Ensure Jenkins is set up and connected to your repository.
+3. **Configure Jenkins:** Ensure Jenkins is set up and connected to your repository.

-Trigger the Pipeline: Run the Jenkins pipeline to build, push, and deploy your application.
+4. **Trigger the Pipeline:** Run the Jenkins pipeline to build, push, and deploy your application.

+By following these steps, you can successfully deploy your Flask application using Docker, Kubernetes, and Jenkins.
+Adjust the configurations and files as needed for your specific deployment scenario.